fosrl/cli/docs/pangolin_up.md

       --prefer-local-routes      Add tunnel routes with a high metric so overlapping local/connected routes take precedence (default false)
-      --secret string            Client secret (optional, will use user info if not provided) --silent                   Disable TUI and run silently when detached --tls-client-cert path     TLS client certificate path
+      --secret string            Client secret (optional, will use user info if not provided) --silent                   Disable TUI and run silently when detached --subnet-router            Enable this client to act as a subnet router: traffic forwarded from the local network is NATed to this client's own tunnel IP before going out over the tunnel.
+Linux only, requires CAP_NET_ADMIN. (default false)
+      --tls-client-cert path     TLS client certificate path
       --tunnel-dns               When enabled, DNS queries are routed through the tunnel for remote resolution.
 To ensure queries are tunneled correctly, you must define the DNS server as a Pangolin resource and enter its address as an Upstream DNS Server.
       --upstream-dns strings     List of DNS servers to use for external DNS resolution if overriding system DNS